OpenEvalProject/evals/manuscripts/elife-51061/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/51061/elife-51061-fig1-v1.jpg)

-**Figure 1.:** gn leaf development.(A–Q,T,U) Top right: leaf age in days after germination (DAG).
+**Figure 1.:** (A–Q,T,U) Top right: leaf age in days after germination (DAG).
 (A–E) Veins form sequentially during Arabidopsis leaf development: the formation of the midvein (mv) is followed by the formation of the first loops of veins (‘first loops’; l1), which in turn is followed by the formation of second loops (l2) and minor veins (hv) (Mattsson et al., 1999; Sieburth, 1999; Kang and Dengler, 2004; Scarpella et al., 2004).
 Loops and minor veins differentiate in a tip-to-base sequence during leaf development.
 Increasingly darker grays depict progressively later stages of vein development.
 Boxes in C and D illustrate positions of closeups in P and T. l3: third loop.
 (F–W) Confocal laser scanning microscopy.
 First leaves.
 For simplicity, only half-leaves are shown in H–J and L–O. Dashed white line in F–R and T–V delineates leaf outline.
 (F–Q,T,U) Top right: genotype.
 (F–P,R–T,V,W) Bottom left: reproducibility index.
 (F–O) PIN1::PIN1:YFP expression; look‐up table (ramp in F) visualizes expression levels.
 (P,R–T,V,W) PIN1::PIN1:GFP expression; look‐up table (ramp in P) visualizes expression levels.
 Red: autofluorescence.
 Stars in P label cells of the developing second loop.
 (Q,U) PIN1::PIN1:YFP expression.
 Boxes in Q and in U illustrate positions of closeups in R and S, and in V and W, respectively.
 Bars: (F,P,R–T,V,W) 10 µm; (G,I,L,Q) 30 µm; (H,K) 20 µm; (J,M–O,U) 60 µm.

 In gn leaves too, PIN1::PIN1:YFP was expressed in all the cells at early stages of tissue development, and over time epidermal expression became restricted to the basalmost cells; however, inner tissue expression failed to become restricted to developing veins and remained nearly ubiquitous even at very late stages of leaf development (Figure 1K–O).